pablichjenkov/macao-sdk/README.md

  ## Coordinators
-  The Coordinators Pattern tries to resolve one of the most common and hard to scale problems in an application --**App Navigation**--.
+  The Coordinators Pattern aims to resolve a common and hard to scale problems in an application --**App Navigation**--.

   Popular **MVC** derived architectures resolve the problem of separating View from Model but they don't directly resolve the **Navigation** issue.
 In architectures like **MVP** or **MVVM**